 Before you try to open a business bank account, make sure you get taxpayer-identification numbers, business licenses, business name filing documents, Articles of Incorporation or Articles of Organization.
 You may also carry additional documents that display your cash-flow forecasts.

-3. Enable the account in person or online
+3. Open the account in person or online

-You can open the account after you've studied banks and collected all of the necessary documents.
-To set up the account you can either go to the bank or open it online.
+You can open the account after you've collected all of the necessary documents.
+To set up the account you can either visit the bank or open it online.

-Keep in mind that if you are in one of the following fields, you are expected to open your business bank account in person:
+Keep in mind that if you are in one of the following fields, you are required to open your business bank account in person:

 If you prefer the convenience of opening your own business bank account, you can opt to explore the option online.

-If during the process you want to verify details or ask questions, you might want to access the account in person.
+If during the process you want to verify details or ask questions, you might have to access the account in person.

 4. Verify that everything is OK

-When you have reached this stage, set up your business bank account!
-You need to ensure, though, that everything went through successfully.
-Once you have opened a business checking account, make sure that the names on the checks match the legal name of your company, not the name of your company as (DBA).
-Verify that the deposits move through.
-Track the funds going in and out of your account to ensure the smooth running of everything.
+You can set up your business bank account once you have reached this stage, You need to ensure that everything went through successfully.
+Once you have opened a business checking account, make sure that the names on the checks match the legal name of your company.
+Track the funds going in and out of your account to ensure that everything is running smoothly.